One of the most important civic duties we have as Americans is serving on a jury.

 Risks of Intentionally Trying to Be Excused from Jury Service

-There is risk to consider when trying to get out of jury duty.
-If you are intentionally trying to get excused and just making up an excuse the judge can actually hold you in contempt of court.
+There is a level of risk to consider when trying to get out of jury duty.
+If you are intentionally trying to get excused and just making up an excuse, the judge can actually hold you in contempt of court.

 For example, if there is a case involving a car wreck at high speed and you go over the top with how much you hate all vehicles to the point of absurdity the judge can hold you in contempt because it is blatantly obvious you are faking it to get out of your civic duty.

 There are numerous ways to get out of jury duty.
 If you have a valid excuse, or if you can just indicate that you might not be ideal for the jury, you can avoid serving time.

 However, if you are called for jury duty, and you don’t have a good reason to avoid it, perhaps you should consider serving.
 After all, it is your civic duty.